vikp6/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\*

-Final video is included as an .mp4 within the Lab 1 folder.
+This can be found in the .MOV file within Lab 1 Part 1 folder.